 This page deals with the interrelated questions of: “which edition to use?” ….. “how do we know if the interpretative indications (tempo, articulations, expressions etc.) that are in our music are really what the composer wanted?” …….. “to what degree should we religiously obey all the indications that the composer wrote in his composition?” ….. or, to state this last question in different words “how much freedom can we allow ourselves to contradict the composers original exact instructions?”
 This article has considerable overlap with the discussion about “Freedom or Obedience” in the Psychology section.

-The German prefix “Ur” simply means “original, authentic”, and “Urtext” editions are those in which the only editorial markings included are those that are found in the original autograph manuscript by the composer (or by the original copyist).
+The German prefix “Ur” simply means “original, authentic”, and “Urtext” editions are those in which the only editorial markings (and musical material) included are those that are found in the original autograph manuscript by the composer (or by the original copyist).

 Urtext editions take us back to the composer’s original ideas by eliminating two sources of editorial “contamination”: